Employers with Fewer Than 25 Employees

 - Transitional Reinsurance Program Fees

 The Transitional Reinsurance Program is a three-year program, beginning in 2014 and continuing until 2016, that reimburses insurers in the individual insurance Marketplaces for high claims costs.
 The program is funded through fees to be paid by employers (for self-insured plans) and insurers (for insured plans).
 HHS estimates that the fees for 2014 will be $5.25 a month (or $63 for the year) for each individual covered under a health care plan, with the required fee for the following two years to be somewhat lower.
 The fee applies to all employer-sponsored plans providing major medical coverage, including retiree programs.
 The U.S. Department of Labor has advised that for self-insured plans, these fees can be paid from plan assets.
 The IRS has stated that the fees are tax deductible for employers.
-The U.S. Department of Health and Human Services is expected to provide more information in the near future clarifying the details of this program.
+Refer to this Fact Sheet from the U.S. Department of Health and Human Services for more information.

 - Workplace Wellness Programs